 Men and women typically seek a romantic partner for love, closeness, comfort and support.
 Troubled couples find themselves caught in harmful patterns that prevent them from responding to their partner’s requests for attention and connection.

-Emotionally focused therapy can help you identify the negative cycles you get into and through emotion-focused interventions help you respond to your partner in a way that creates new cycles that represent more harmony and a secure bond between you.
+Emotionally focused therapy can help you identify the negative cycles that you may be in, and through emotion-focused interventions, help you respond to your partner in a way that creates new cycles that represent more harmony and a secure bond between you.

-Emotionally focused therapy focuses on both the individual partner’s emotional experience and the interactions between the partners.
-Emotionally focused therapy helps the individual partner identify their feelings and needs and then share those feelings and needs with their partner in a way that invites positive responses.
+Emotionally focused therapy focuses on both your emotional experience and interactions between you and your partner.
+Emotionally focused therapy helps you identify your feelings and needs, and then share those feelings and needs with your partner in a way that invites positive responses.